feature-image

 The cornerback class is another one that could be extremely interesting in 2027.
 Christian Gonzalez and Devon Witherspoon are almost certainly not going to be available, but the rest of this class is still very intriguing.

-There are also some veterans that could receive a lot of attention.
-Marlon Humphrey is the headliner of that group, but Mike Jackson and Chidobe Awuzie are two more that could help a contender out.
+Some veterans could receive a lot of attention.
+Marlon Humphrey is the headliner of that group, but Mike Jackson and Chidobe Awuzie are two more who could help a contender out.

 This group doesn’t quite have the top-end talent some of the others have, especially if D.J.
 Turner gets an extension before free agency, but there are a lot of really good players here.